norbertcygiert/assembly-xorwow-prng/README.md

 <br>

 ## Building & Running
+### Requirement: MSVC Linker and Compiler (as this code was written and intended for Windows)

 1. Assemble the ASM Code <br>
 `ml /c /coff xorwow.asm`
 2. Compile the C Code <br>